islam-elkadi/ad-hoc-semantic-based-text-analysis/readme.md

 }
 ```

-### To search & retrieve information bsed on queries:
+### To search & retrieve information based on queries:

 POST 0.0.0.0:5000/classify_sentence